javiersteg/raspberry-noaa-v2-amd64/README.md

 ![Raspberry NOAA](assets/header_1600_v2.png)

+# !!!
+TEMPORAL UPDATE !!!
+The OVA machine has small disk space.
+IF YOU DON'T KNOW HOW TO INCREASE IT.
+Configure autodelete images/audio or wait new OVA.

 This is a port of original RASPBERRY NOAA V2 to convert it to compatible WITH AMD64 Architecture computers.

 Thanks to the original developers.